WanHsuanLin/OLSQ2/README.md

 In general, there are four ways to set the program:
 1. Use OLSQ IR
 2. Use a string in QASM format
-3. Use an QASM file, e.g., one of programs used in the paper in `olsq/benchmarks/`.
-4. Use programs defined in other packages: refer to later parts of this tutorial on [Cirq](#cirq-interface) and [Qiskit](#qiskit-interface).

 ```
 circuit_str = "OPENQASM 2.0;\ninclude \"qelib1.inc\";\nqreg q[3];\nh q[2];\n" \